Restoring Pensacola’s Canopy Together

 May I tell my neighbors about this project?

-Please do.
-We get a lot of participants from word of mouth and social media.
-Just remember that participants must be Pensacola City residents, and the trees must be planted in the City.
+Please do!
+We get a lot of participants from word-of-mouth and social media.
+Just remember that participants must be Pensacola residents with property and Right-of-Way.

 Where do your trees come from?